MillerRen/juggler/README.md

 juggler
 =======

-A single page application scaffold based on Backbone.Marionette and Bootstrap.
+An UI lib for Backbone.Marionette based on Bootstrap.

 ##Initialize
 This project need `nodejs` and `npm` and `bower`.